ICS 31 • Fall 2017 • David G. Kay •

 - The above review activities are all active and thus likely to be the most productive.
 You could also go back and re-read the Emailed course notes, the comments that sometimes appear with the answers to the quizzes, the instructors' answers to questions on Piazza, the assigned sections of the textbook, and selected UCI Replay recordings of the lectures.

-We will have a review session on Sunday, June 11, from noon to 2:00.
-Because not everyone can get to campus on Sunday,
+We will have a review session on Monday, December 11, from noon to 2:00.
+Because large rooms are hard to find and not everyone will be available at that time,

 we'll hold the session virtually, on Piazza.
-That's also good for people who can't make it at that time; they can look at Piazza later and see all the questions and answers.
+Anyone can look at Piazza later and see all the questions and answers.

 The review session will consist of my answering as many questions as there's time for.
 The ideal strategy for you would be, before the review